Skip to main content

 Directions are on the back of the citation.
 Per State law, you have 30 days to appeal.
 The back of the citation must be filled out along with an appeal form that can be obtained via the Parking Services website or at the Customer Service Desk at City Hall.

-What do I do if a pay station or meter is not working?
+What do I do if a pay station is not working?

 It is also helpful if you can report the issue to Parking Services by calling the number on the machine.